Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 # Introduction to Network Analysis Wireshark Challenge Writeup

-This writeup is for the Wireshark Challenge present in the Introduction to Network Analysis training course of Security Blue Team.
+This write-up is about the Wireshark Challenge, which is part of Security Blue Team's Introduction to Network Analysis training course.

 Link to the course: [Introduction to Network Analysis](https://www.securityblue.team/courses/introduction-to-network-analysis)

 ## Challenge

-In this challenge, we are provided with two _.pcap_ files, which are the Wireshark capture files, for analysis.
-We need to find answers for the requested information.
+In this challenge, we are given two _.pcap_ files, the Wireshark capture files, for analysis.
+We need to find answers to the requested information.

 The following is the requested information: